DIT112-V20/group-02/README.md

 ![Main menu](https://i.imgur.com/EzbjDVa.png)

-1. Begin by toggling Bluetooth on by clicking the toggle Bluetooth switch
+1. Begin by toggling Bluetooth on by clicking the toggle Bluetooth switch.
-2. Click the Control Car button
+2. Click the Control Car button.

 ![Control menu](https://i.imgur.com/TSSbWCN.png)

-1. To control the car manually, click any of the direction arrows
+1. To control the car manually, click any of the direction arrows.
-2. To change the speed, click "-" to decrease and "+" to increase
+2. To change the speed, click "-" to decrease and "+" to increase.
 3. To stop the car, click the stop sign.
-4. To switch to auto, click the manual button to switch to auto.
+3. To switch to auto, click the manual button to switch to auto.
-5. To switch back, click the auto button.
+4. To switch back, click the auto button.

 ![Help menu](https://i.imgur.com/92QkWTV.png)

 For more help, please see our included help page within the app.

+## Specifications
-## Hardware
+### Hardware

 - [Arduino Board](http://arduinoinfo.mywikis.net/wiki/Esp32#-_.22ESP32_Dev_Kit_V2.22)
 - [Smart Car](https://www.hackster.io/platisd/getting-started-with-the-smartcar-platform-1648ad)

-## Software
+### Software

 - [SmartCar Library](https://www.arduinolibraries.info/libraries/smartcar-shield)
 - [Arduino IDE](https://www.arduino.cc/)